The Latest | UN Climate Summit | Headlines

 The Latest | UN Climate Summit

+Both Xie and Podesta acknowledged that informal encounters between the two sides have taken place in recent weeks, even if they differed on who should make the first move at reconciliation.

+“It's up to them to get back to the table,” Podesta said.

-Egypt's government said on Wednesday it signed partnership agreements worth USD 15 billion for climate change-related projects as it hosts the UN climate summit in the seaside resort of Sharm el-Sheikh.
+___ Egypt's government said on Wednesday it signed partnership agreements worth $15 billion for climate change-related projects as it hosts the U.N climate summit in the seaside resort of Sharm el-Sheikh.

-The agreements include a USD 10 billion investment in clean energy, and eight other initiatives that cover food security, agriculture and irrigation and water sectors.
+The agreements include a $10 billion investment in clean energy, and eight other initiatives that cover food security, agriculture and irrigation and water sectors.

 In a statement, the government said the projects would help the country transition to renewable energy by replacing existing inefficient thermal power plants.